SsupDawg/Learning-Git/README.md

 # Learning-Git

+## Purpose
-This repo consists of all the tasks performed while learning Git
+This repo consists of all the tasks performed as part of learning Git.